Flying Single Engine

 (photo is from http://www.equipped.org/pp/pic303.htm)

 While most of us will never be in this situation, "luck favors the well prepared".
-At a minimum, you will need a life vest, a raft, and a Personal Locator Beacon.
+At a minimum, you will need a life vest.
+Having raft makes a lot sense.
 Being in a raft makes it lot easier for passing airplanes or boats to see you, and a raft can help keep you and your passengers safely out of the water.
-A raft combined with a SOS Personal Locator Beacon (that can do two-way satellite messaging) can dramatically reduce your time in the water; it also allows you to contact us for other issues that might come up - no cellular service or Wi-Fi needed.

 The Bahama Pilots Association can help you easily be prepared!
-We can have all the things you need ready and waiting for you.
-Let us give you and your passengers peace of mind.
+We have the knowledge and experience to give you and your passengers peace of mind.

 Contact us today for more information and to find out how we can help you to prepare for your trip!